codingconcepts/datagen/README.md

 If you need to generate a lot of random data for your database tables but don't want to spend hours configuring a custom tool for the job, then `datagen` could work for you.

 `datagen` takes its instructions from a configuration file.
-These configuration files can execute any number of SQL queries, taking advantage of multi-row DML for fast inserts and use Go's [text/template](https://golang.org/pkg/text/template/) language to acheive this.
+These configuration files can execute any number of SQL queries, taking advantage of multi-row DML for fast inserts and Go's [text/template](https://golang.org/pkg/text/template/) language is used to acheive this.

 ## Installation